GreimuL/Android-Studio-Study/README.md

 # Android-Studio-Study
 study Android Studio with Kotlin

-1. Simple Notepad : Notepad with save function only (save as SimpleNote.txt in SimpleNotepad folder)
+1. Simple Notepad : Notepad with save function only (save as SimpleNote.txt in \0\SimpleNotepad)